College Meal Plan Is More Expensive Than Groceries

 • Exclusive vendor agreements

-• Long term operating contracts that last 10 years or more
+• Long term contracts lasting 10 years or more

 Why Campus Food Can Be Highly Processed